mikeroess/mikeroess.github.io/_posts/2016-10-9-Pure-Functions.md

 This is a side effect.
 Something, somewhere else, changed.
 The input to the function is not the thing that changed.
 Side effects are also useful.
 Don't give them up.
 But, with great convenience comes great debugging headaches.
 Figuring out what happened when something goes wrong here is more annoying.
 You can't look just at the input and the output.
 You also have to look at the environment.
 Mo' things to keep in your head, mo' headache.

 That's it!
-All anyone means by a pure function is a function that neither directly or indirectly (through side effects) mutates data.
+All anyone means by a pure function is a function that neither directly nor indirectly (through side effects) mutates data.

 <strong>2.
 An Idiot Hangs Himself</strong>